Innovative and Practical Professional Development

 Alice is passionate about student centered classrooms and how to intentionally use technology, and when not to use technology, to improve learning with 21st century skills.
 Alice’s presentation style is funny and direct about what improves learning.
 Alice is a firm believer that building relationships and improving feedback are more valuable than putting things online and those are the things that she focuses on through hands on, engaging and interactive sessions that leave educators motivated and with new and practicals skills to implement in the classroom.

-Want to bring Alice out to present at your school, district or event?
+Want Alice to present or train virtually or in person for your school, district or event?

 We Teach the Future